 JPEG is a compression standard for digital images.
-Note that JPEG is an initialism for Joint Photographic Expert Group, an organization that created and maintains the JPEG, as well as the JPEG 2000, and JPEG XR standards.
+Note that JPEG is an initialism for Joint Photographic Expert Group.
+The group is an organization that created and maintains the JPEG, as well as the JPEG 2000, and JPEG XR standards.

 The standard has several file formats to include the JPEG Exchange Image File Format and JPEG File Interchange Format or JIFF.
 These files usually have the .jpg or .jpeg filename extension.

-Nevertheless, the JPEG standard has been widely used by digital cameras and other image capture devices such as smartphones.
+Nevertheless, considering its applications, the JPEG standard has been widely used by digital cameras and other image capture devices like smartphones.
 It is also the most common standard for storing and distributing digital images online.

 The Advantages of JPEG